Transparent Reporting on Government's Progress

 The Graduation Rate trend is increasing as we move towards the target.

-Manitoba Education tracks individual students in public and funded independent schools from Grade 9 and calculates the percentage who graduate within four years.
+Education and Early Childhood Learning tracks individual students in public and funded independent schools from Grade 9 and calculates the percentage who graduate within four years.
 The rates do not include students from non-funded independent schools, First Nations schools (including those administered by Frontier School Division under educational agreements), or Adult Learning Centres.

 The rate is adjusted for attrition, which accounts for out-of-province moves, deaths, and the proportion of students not enrolled in public or funded independent schools.
 The difference between the calculated rates and 100 per cent accounts for these factors, as well as for students who drop out of from school.